fischstreicheln/fischstreicheln.github.io/_posts/2018-11-15-DTMC-discrete-time-markov-chains.md

 ## Time Dependency of DTMC
-With any DTMC, we may study the time dependency of the system behavior through studying the relationship between the process evolution and the initial time or the elapsed time:
+With any DTMC, we may study the time dependency of the system behavior through studying the relationship between the evolution of the system and the initial time or the elapsed time:
 * If DTMC is invariant under an arbitrary shift of time origin, it leads to the **stationary** property.
 * If the future evolution of DTMC is not depending on the elapsed time from initiation, it leads to